supernudo/trespa_cnc_machine/README.md

 # CNC machine of 5 axes made of Trespa

-## Description

-This machine was designed and built for the Department of Electronics of Alcala University.
+A machine was designed and built for the Department of Electronics of Alcala University.
 It's made of Trespa and aluminum guides.
 It has 5 degrees of freedom, 3 linear axes (x,y,z) and 2 angular ones (yaw and pitch).
 Now a days this machine is been used for sensor system modelating and calibration of novel sensors systems.
 Notice that even the transmission gears are built using Trespa.

 <p align="center">
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=2beidHu1izE